How to Improve Working Capital

 How Much Working Capital Do I Need?

 The amount of working capital you need depends on the scale of your business operations and type of company you own.
-For instance, the working capital a startup restaurant needs is not the same as the working capital an established manufacturer needs.
+For instance, the working capital a startup restaurant needs won’t be the same as the working capital an established manufacturer needs.

 You can use the working capital ratio to evaluate if you have enough working capital or not.
 The formula for working capital ratio is as follows: